juhahinkula/juhahinkula.github.io/_posts/2016-07-03-hangman-cordova.markdown

 var words = ['policeman', 'tobacco', 'university', 'neighborhood', 'explanation', 'accident', 'understand'];
 {% endhighlight %}

 This is not an optimal solution.
 Better would be read words from some API service or from a file or database.
+I will test cordova file plugin to implement file based wordlist.

 The source code of the Hangman can be found from [GitHub](https://github.com/juhahinkula/HangMan.git).